ARAIDevHub/arai_ai_agents/docs/how-to-guides.md

 # How-To Guide: Setting up ARIA AI, Google Gemini, and Twitter

 This guide walks you through the essential steps for installing **ARIA AI Agents** in a conda environment, configuring the Google Gemini API key, and authenticating a Twitter account for agent interactions.
+We also detail how environment variables are managed via a `.env` file using `python-dotenv`.

 ---